Chungwin/automation_hr_reports/README.md

 # HR Report Automation (HiBob and Google Sheets)
 The following scripts automate the workflows for generating, archieving, formatting HR reports generated in the HR System **[HiBob](https://www.hibob.com/)**.
 For the sake of better data visibility and accessibility for HR professionals, Google Drive and Google Sheets are used as database/storage.
-Also, Google Sheets is an easy and uncomplicated data soource for Tableau, which is used for data visualization and reporting.
+Google Sheets is an easy and uncomplicated data soource for Tableau, which is used for data visualization and reporting.
+One of the main advantages using Google Sheets together with Tableau is, that allows to easily edit and write data.
+Editing data on the fly when using a dwh requires a more programatic approach.
+Google Sheets lowers this barrier significantly.

 The following scripts connect to the **[HiBob](https://www.hibob.com/)** API deal with Time-off exports (csv).